 If you want service, you have two options:

-One, you can pay for professional monitoring at $29.95 per month.
+One, you can pay for professional monitoring at $28.95 per month.
 Professional monitoring will connect you with a monitoring center in case of a burglary or a fire.
-The service is contract free and you can add and remove service month-to-month.
-However, if you are willing to sign a one year contract, you will receive a slight discount, bringing the cost to $25.95 per month of $311.40 for the year.
+The service is contract free, and you can add and remove service month-to-month.

-For a lower fee of $19.95 per month, you can activate the system and receive interactive alerts without professional monitoring.
+For $20.95 per month, you can activate the system and receive interactive alerts without professional monitoring.
 The catch here is that you must sign-up for one year of service.

-Tattletale markets itself as a contract free option and I certainly haven’t heard any complaints contradicting this statement.
-However, it is interesting to note that the monitoring agreement you must sign specifically states that you must provide 90 days advance notice in writing before canceling service.
+Tattletale markets itself as a contract-free option and I certainly haven’t heard any complaints contradicting this statement.
+However, it is interesting to note that their monitoring agreement states that you must provide 90 days notice in writing before canceling service.
 They also talk of waiting until your six month anniversary.

 - Control Panel with Battery Back-up